eatmoreapple/eatmoreapple/README_en.md

 ## 📫 Let's Connect!

-I'm always interested in connecting with fellow developers and exploring new opportunities.
+I'm always interested in connecting with fellow developers and exploring new opportunities!
+I'm currently considering new job opportunities, so if you have any suitable opportunities or project collaborations, please feel free to contact me.

 <p align="center">
   <a href="mailto:eatmoreorange@gmail.com">